Web-Spinner-core/web-spinner/README.md

-# Turborepo starter
+# Web Spinner

-This is an official starter turborepo.
+Web Spinner is an LLM agent that can progressively build your web application using the context of a larger project design system.

 ## Using this example